Useful Tips for Choosing the Best Chiropractor

 As with choosing any professional service, recommendation is the usually the best .
 Ask around your friends and family to see who they went to and how they rated the service and advice.
 There are over a million visits to chiropractors in the UK every year.
 So you are likely to find someone who’s been quite quickly.
 Get a few opinions from different people.

 A clear indication of fees and expected cost should be given to help you plan financially.
 You should not be asked for a large fee up front for many many treatments.
-At Back in Form we offer a discount for a pre paid course of 6 visits.
-Any unused fees are refunded, please see offers for details.
+At Back in Form we offer a discount for a pre-paid course of 6 visits.
+Any unused fees are refunded, please get in touch for further details.

 If you have any further questions regarding treatment of your problem please call us on 01202 733355 or book in for a free 20 minute chat to see if we can help.

 Every UK the chiropractor has to be registered with the General Chiropractic Council by law.
 You can check the register by going to the General Chiropractic Council to make sure they are on it.
 If they are not – don’t go.
 You can also check the site for any complaints against chiropractors.

 You might also like to see if they are members of the British Chiropractic Association.
 The BCA is the oldest, largest and most reputable association in the UK and it’s members adhere to the highest standards of care and professionalism.
 You can check the register at the British Chiropractic Association website.

 You should also be advised of other ways to treat your problems so that you are fully aware of all your options before starting care.
 We use a variety of techniques that are used by other therapies such as physiotherapy and podiatry.
 However if we feel we are not helping you, we advise of other routes to a possible solution.

 You should not feel obliged to attend health classes as part of your treatment.
 It is up to you what you do for your health.
 We do offer occasional seminars on health issues in general where chiropractic forms part of the talk but we will not make them obligatory.